Search Knowledge Base by Keyword

 One of the rules of an S Corp is to only have one class of voting stock, and this can be a problem at times if you are trying to bring in a new partner or create a vesting schedule for future owners.
 You can actually have two classes of stock as long as the only difference is the voting rights between the stocks.
 See IRC Section 1361(c)(4).
 Quite the page turner.

-So if you want to provide distributions to a person but not give them control, assign him or her nonvoting stock (such as a retired parent who needs some money and enjoys a lower tax bracket than you).
+So, if you want to provide distributions to a person but not give them control, assign him or her nonvoting stock (such as a retired parent who needs some money and enjoys a lower tax bracket than you).

 Truly stock classes don’t trip up many S corporations.
 What can prove to be tricky and expensive to solve is expanding the ownership of the S Corp through key employees or other graduated buy-in situations.
 Keep reading.

-Taxpayer's Comprehensive Guide to LLCs and S Corps : 2019 Edition
+Taxpayer's Comprehensive Guide to LLCs and S Corps 2021-2022 Edition

-This KB article is an excerpt from our book which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
+This KB article is an excerpt from our 430-page book (some picture pages, but no scatch and sniff) which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
 We used to publish with iTunes and Nook, but keeping up with two different formats was brutal.
-You can cruise through these KB articles, click on the fancy buttons below or visit our webpage which provides more information at-
+You can cruise through these KB articles online, click on the fancy buttons below or visit our webpage which provides more information at-